 Your roof is designed to protect both your home and your family, and all the components that make up your roof are important to ensure its safety and stability.
-A specific part of your roof, the underlayment, is crucial in water damage prevention.
+A specific part of your roof, namely, the synthetic roofing underlayment, is crucial in water damage prevention.

-Before we can dive into what synthetic underlayment is, you’ll need to first understand why underlayment is installed to your roof.
+Before we can dive into what synthetic roofing underlayment is, you’ll need to first understand why it’s installed on your roof.
 Underlayment, in general, is crucial to your roof’s design.
 Its primary purpose is moisture protection, which is absolutely necessary for any Florida homeowner.

 Underlayment is installed beneath your shingles, serving as a watertight layer to protect the roof deck from water damage and moisture.
 If the roof deck is exposed to the elements, it threatens the entire structure of your roof.